Legal Advice for Employee Termination — 242 results

 The Defense of Marriage Act (DOMA) was enacted on... more

-Written by attorney Nathaniel Hubley, almost 2 years ago.
+Written by attorney Nathaniel Hubley, about 2 years ago.

 The State of Indiana is considered an employment-at-will state.
 This means that an employer can fire an employee for any reason, whether good or bad, as long as it is not an illegal reason.... more

 Written by attorney Rengin Bekhtyar, 11 months ago.

 The Family and Medical Leave Act (FMLA) entitles eligible employees to take unpaid leave if they have health problems, sick family members, if they are going to give birth, and for military-... more

 Written by attorney Vincent White, about 2 years ago.